-Trek the Superior Hiking Trail (SHT) along the North Shore of Lake Superior, showcasing waterfalls, rapids, and gorges as it winds through Minnesota’s Northwoods.
-Base camp at a state park and fall asleep listening to waves crash against the shore.
+Discover the Superior Hiking Trail (SHT) along the North Shore of Lake Superior, showcasing waterfalls, rapids, and gorges as it winds through Minnesota’s Northwoods.
+Base camp at a state park and fall asleep listening to the sounds of the North Shore.
 Hike along the SHT, taking in nature’s entire spectrum of beauty from admiring high panoramic overlooks of the lake to noticing the smallest lichens that blanket the rugged rocks.
 Come experience the land that has been shared through story and song for thousands of years.

 ItineraryExpand All Fields

 Day 1: Begin your trip along the North Shore of Lake Superior.

 Drive up the North Shore of Lake Superior to your Minnesota State Park where our trip officially begins.
 Settle into the campsite before embarking on an afternoon hike into the Sawtooth Mountain Range.
 On day one you’ll be rewarded with wonderful views of Lake Superior!
 Spend the first night tucked under the tall pines along the shore.